vaquerizaslab/fanc/fanc-doc/fanc-executable/fanc-analyse-hic/pca.rst

 By default, PCA is run on the whole genome.
-In the example above, we have restricted the analysis to chromosome 19 using the ``-r chr19`` argument. ``-Z`` instructs ``kaic pca`` to use only non-zero matrix entries for the PCA - this can help mitigate the effect of very weak contacts on the variability.
+In the example above, we have restricted the analysis to chromosome 19 using the ``-r chr19`` argument. ``-Z`` instructs ``fanc pca`` to use only non-zero matrix entries for the PCA - this can help mitigate the effect of very weak contacts on the variability.

 In the example, we are limiting the number of contacts used for the PCA to 100,000